Organic Hibiscus Flower Tea

 My goal, and the goal of every member of my team, is to ensure you become another one of our happy customer who trusts us for their healing herbs year after year.

-Helping maintain healthy blood pressure levels 1 (even if you’re trekking across the Great Sands of Egypt!)
+Helping maintain a healthy cardiovascular system 1 (even if you’re trekking across the Great Sands of Egypt!)

-The highest anti-oxidant levels of any beverage known to man 2 even more than green tea matcha. which means; a stronger immune system, slower aging, and help maintaining healthy cholesterol and blood sugar levels.
+The highest anti-oxidant levels of any beverage known to man 2 even more than green tea matcha. which means; a stronger immune system and slower aging,

-Fast inexpensive relief for tired and sore muscles, minor inflammation even sore throats 3 without a single drug.
+Fast inexpensive relief for tired and sore muscles, minor aches and pains even sore throats 3 without a single drug.

 1. Journal of Hypertension 2015